top of page

 • 5 min read

-In the last post I likened a human cell to a factory and then I extended the analogy to characterize the major components of a cell.
-In this post, I'll be more direct in describing the cell's contents.
-And, again, what I'll be describing is the contents of a generic human cell with no specialized function.
+In the last chapter, I likened a human cell to a factory and then extended the analogy to the major components of a cell.
+In this chapter, I'll be more direct and literal in describing the cell's contents.
+Again, what I'll be describing are the contents of a generic human cell.

-Regarding cell components, I'll proceed from larger to smaller, starting with organelles.
-I won't go over organelles in detail since I discussed them them in the last post.
+I'll proceed from larger to smaller cell components, starting with organelles.
+And I won't go over organelles in detail since I already introduced them them in the last chapter.
 Then I'll introduce macromolecules (read: large molecules) in relative detail followed by metabolites (smaller molecules) and finally, ions and water.

 Organelles